CalCOFI/rCRUX/README.md

 # A .csv is automatically created at this path based on the arguments passed to get_blast_seeds
+# note that using default parameters only 1000 hits are returned from NCBI's primer blast

 csv_path <- "/my/directory/12S_V5F1/12S_V5F1_primerTree_output_with_taxonomy.csv"

 rcrux_blast(csv_path, "blast_test_save", db_path, accession_taxa_path)

 ```